SirToffski/WireGuard-Ligase/README.md

 For other Operating Systems, please check the [**official website**](https://www.wireguard.com/install/).

+## Changelog

+* April 24th, 2019
+** Script to deploy the server would exit with an error if $pwd/keys/ and $pwd/client_confings/ did not exist during key creation.Logic to pre-check if the directory exists and to create one if needed was added.
+Script is now fully functional.

 ## Disclaimer

 The plan is to keep this updated and add features until the project reaches its logical conclusion.